Bipolar Support Groups: What To Look For

 A bipolar support group is typically a group of individuals who all experience some type of bipolar disorder, but some groups include individuals who are diagnosed with depression as well.
 In a bipolar support group, you can meet with other people who may understand the challenges you experience.
 Unlike family and friends, others with bipolar disorder may be able to truly empathize with how you are feeling.

+According to the National Alliance on Mental Illness, participating in support groups “improves mental health outcomes by creating community, fostering connection and leading to a sense of belonging”.
 These types of groups generally have five to 15 people.
-In addition to having opportunities to talk about your own experiences, you can hear the stories of others, which may help you feel less isolated.
-It may also help dispel feelings of guilt, self-doubt, or anger as you learn more about how bipolar disorder affects other people.
+In addition to having opportunities to talk about your own experiences with bipolar disorder, you can hear the stories of others, which may help you feel less isolated.
+Support groups may also help dispel feelings of guilt, self-doubt, or anger as you learn more about how bipolar disorder affects other people.

 Picking a support group: What you should know